YohanLB09/osticket-prereqs-installation/README.md

 <p>
 -In your Windows VM, open Microsoft Edge.

--Download the osTicket installation folder from this Google Drive link: https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD.
+-Download the osTicket installation folder by pasting this Google Drive link in the navigation pane: https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD.

 -Open File Explorer, navigate to "Downloads" and locate the "osTicket-Installation-Files" compressed folder.